 Secure Hash Algorithm.
 SHA1 is an earlier version of the algorithm, which AWS has deprecated in favor of SHA256.

-A predefined bootstrap action that launches a script that executes a series of commands in parallel before terminating the job flow.
+Amazon EMR: A predefined bootstrap action that launches a script that executes a series of commands in parallel before terminating the job flow.

 Refers to a digital signature, which is a mathematical way to confirm the authenticity of a digital message.
 AWS uses signatures to authenticate the requests you send to our web services.
-For more information, to http://aws.amazon.com/security.
+For more information, to https://aws.amazon.com/security.

-A file you copy to the root directory of your storage device.
+AWS Import/Export: A file you copy to the root directory of your storage device.
 The file contains a job ID, manifest file, and a signature.

 See Also Multi-AZ deployment.

 Simple Mail Transfer Protocol.
-The standard that is used to exchange email messages between internet hosts for the purpose of routing and delivery.
+The standard that is used to exchange email messages between Internet hosts for the purpose of routing and delivery.

 A software appliance-based VPN connection over the Internet.

-A security measure to verify that an Amazon EC2 instance is the origin of all traffic that it sends and the ultimate destination of all traffic that it receives, that is, that the instance is not relaying traffic.
+A security measure to verify that an EC2 instance is the origin of all traffic that it sends and the ultimate destination of all traffic that it receives; that is, that the instance is not relaying traffic.
 Source/destination checking is enabled by default.
 For instances that function as gateways, such as VPC NAT instances, source/destination checking must be disabled.